- 25ml vegetable oil

 - ½ tsp salt

-- Place a large stock pan over a high heat and add the oil.
-When hot add the chicken, leave for a couple of minutes then stir well and cook until the meat is sealed all around.
+Place a large stock pan over a high heat and add the oil.
+When hot, add the chicken, leave for a couple of minutes then stir well and cook until the meat is sealed all over.

-- Add the leeks, stir well and cook until the leeks are just softening.
-Pour in the white wine and reduce the heat to medium.
+Add the leeks, stir well and cook until the leeks are just softening.
+Pour in the white wine and reduce to a medium heat.
+Add the carrots and squash or pumpkin and stir well.

-- Add the parsley and tarragon, stir well and use the salt and pepper to adjust the seasoning.
+Add the parsley and tarragon, stir well and add salt and pepper to adjust the seasoning.
 Decant and leave to one side.

-- For the pastry; Place the flour, butter and salt in a bowl, rub the fat into the flour with your fingertips until the mixture resembles fine breadcrumbs.
+Place the flour, butter and salt in a bowl, and rub the fat into the flour with your fingertips until the mixture resembles fine breadcrumbs.

-- Stir in enough water to make a soft dough, don’t overmix, remove from the bowl and place on your workbench.
+Stir in enough water to make a soft dough, taking care not to overmix.
+Remove from the bowl and place on your workbench.

-- Place a 1/6th of the pie filling into the pastry base and brush the edges with egg wash.
+Divide the pie filling into six and place each portion of the filling into the pastry bases, then brush the edges with egg wash.

-- Use a cutter to cut the lids and place on the top of the filling mix, crimp the edges of the pastry together to make a seal then gently fold the edge to give a rustic finish.
-Brush with the egg wash then put into the oven at 160 fan (180 conv.)
-Bake for 30 – 35 minutes or until the pastry is golden and crisp and the filling hot.
+Use a cutter to cut the lids and place on the top of the filling mix, crimp the edges of the pastry together to make a seal then gently fold the edge to give a rustic finish.